differences in commercial vs residential flood insurance

 4. Understand the Exclusions

 Before making a purchase, familiarize yourself with any exclusions or limitations of the policy.
-This will help you avoid any unpleasant surprises downstream and ensure that you know what your policy adequately covers should disaster strike.
+This will help you avoid any unpleasant surprises downstream and ensure that you know what your policy adequately covers, should a disaster strike.

 5. Review Your Policy Regularly